schatzlab/appliedgenomics2017/assignments/projects/projectides.md

 1. Extend GenomeScope to infer the genome characteristics of genomes with long, error-prone reads:
 [GenomeScope](http://biorxiv.org/content/early/2017/02/28/075978)

-2. Develop a de novo assembler for polyploid genomes.
+2. Benchmark and/or develop a de novo assembler for polyploid genomes.
 Note you *should* use existing tools for overlapping, and focus on unitting/scaffolding:
 [FALCON](http://www.nature.com/nmeth/journal/v13/n12/full/nmeth.4035.html)

 3. Benchmark and/or develop a scaffolder that can use long range information from 10X or HiC: